-FAQ | Register Now | Sign In

-Go

-PHYSICAL SCIENCES EARTH SCIENCES LIFE SCIENCES

-MEDICINE

-SOCIAL SCIENCES

-CULTURE

-VIDEO

-HOME > CULTURE > TECHNOLOGY > THE CONVERSATION
+THE CONVERSATION

+How re-analysing the data of scientific research can change the findings

+July 23, 2015 12.21am EDT

+James Hargreaves

+Director, Centre for Evaluation at London School of Hygiene & Tropical Medicine Calum Davey

+Research Fellow in Epidemiology at London School of Hygiene & Tropical Medicine

+A re-analysis of data of deworming at schools in Kenya has generated different findings.
+2014 Evidence Action/Photoshare

 Science, many people believe, is kept in check by scientists reviewing each other's work.
 This has recently extended to re-analysis of data to see if results can be replicated, and has overturned important findings in medicine, economics, and sociology.

-We re-analyzed an influential randomized controlled trial of deworming in Kenyan schools.
-We found that even for a randomized controlled trial - lauded as the most robust method to identify impact - there are aspects of analysis and reporting where re-analysis can shed new light.
+We re-analysed an influential randomised controlled trial of deworming in Kenyan schools.
+We found that even for a randomised controlled trial - lauded as the most robust method to identify impact - there are aspects of analysis and reporting where re-analysis can shed new light.

 Re-analysis is a powerful tool in the review of important studies, and should be supported with data made available by researchers and with adequate funding.
 The publication of the replication results by the International Journal of Epidemiology is a watershed.
 To our knowledge it is very unusual for an international journal to publish a re-analysis of an already published trial.

+The original authors have responded to our re-analysis, which is also set to be published in the journal today.

+Randomised controlled trials

-The original authors have responded to our re-analysis, which is also published in the journal today.
-Randomized controlled trials Randomized controlled trials were primarily developed in medicine, agriculture and psychology.
-They evaluate program effects by comparing a group of individuals randomly allocated to get the service with a group who were not, using data collected some time after the intervention started.
-Recently, the number of randomized controlled trials has exploded in development economics.
+Randomised controlled trials were primarily developed in medicine, agriculture and psychology.
+They evaluate programme effects by comparing a group of individuals randomly allocated to get the service with a group who were not, using data collected some time after the intervention started.

+Recently, the number of randomised controlled trials has exploded in development economics.
 This has caught people's attention.
 Economists doing trials have appeared in the Time Magazine's 100 most influential people list, won major awards and shifted the development discourse.

 Much credit for sparking this movement goes to Michael Kremer and Ted Miguel's paper on deworming effects on school attendance in Kenya.

 A quarter of the world's population is infected with intestinal worms, including hookworm, roundworm, schistosomiasis and whipworm.
 It is particularly prevalent among school-aged children in developing countries.
 The effects of intestinal worms are especially pronounced in Africa, where nearly half of the total disease burden is due to infectious and parasitic diseases, including worm infections.

-Using a trial design now known as a "stepped-wedge", Kremer and Miguel reported the benefits of a program of health education and mass administration of deworming drugs.
+Using a trial design now known as a "stepped-wedge", Kremer and Miguel reported the benefits of a programme of health education and mass administration of deworming drugs.

 There were several results that proved especially influential.
-First, they found that the deworming program reduced school absenteeism in treatment schools by one-quarter.
-It was KNOW SCIENCE AND WANT TO WRITE?
-Register Now To Get Your Own Column!
+First, they found that the deworming programme reduced school absenteeism in treatment schools by one-quarter.
+It was cheaper than other ways of increasing school participation.

-Top Articles | New Comments | Events - 1.
-On Sexuality, You Weren't Born That Way, Savs Paper - 2.
-Post-Doctoral Positions In Experimental Physics For Foreigners - 3.
-Ramen Noodles Supplanting Cigarettes As Currency Among Prisoners - 4.
-Petition: Let's End Dramatized Reporting Of "Doomsday" Stories The Vulnerable Get Suicidal - 5.
-Gödel, Frenkel, Kurzweil, and Hawkins on AI - 6.
-The Status Of HEP After ICHEP - 7.
-How To Become A Charlatan In 9 Easy

-How Safe Are Tattoos?

-Mystery Meat: What Other Animals Are in that Hot Dog?

-Soon You'll Be Able To Eat the Food AND Its

-Do Men With More Muscle Need More Protein?

-5 Myths About Lower Back Pain Breastfeeding Versus Breast Milk more cheaper than other ways of increasing school participation.
 It also appeared to improve school attendance in schools where no children were treated.
 This is plausible since if there are fewer worms around, other children may be less likely to get infected.

 The results led many, including the Copenhagen Consensus in 2012, to conclude that deworming is one of the most cost-effective development interventions.
-The organization's Deworm the World initiative received strong independent endorsement and support from governments.
+The organisation's Deworm the World initiative received strong independent endorsement and support from governments.

 A fresh look at the data